Tim Wilson (Australian politician)

-Timothy Robert Wilson (born 12 March 1980) is a former Australian politician and a member of the Liberal Party of Australia who served as the Federal Member for Goldstein in the Australian House of Representatives from 2016 to 2022.
-Wilson served as the Chair of the Standing Committee on Economics from 2018 to 2021 and as the Assistant Minister to the Minister for Industry, Energy and Emissions Reduction from 2021 to 2022.
-In the 2022 Australian federal election, Wilson lost his seat to independent candidate Zoe Daniel.
+Timothy Robert Wilson (born 12 March 1980) is an Australian politician and a member of the Liberal Party of Australia who currently serves as the Federal Member for Goldstein.
+In the 2016 Australian federal election, Wilson was elected to the Australian House of Representatives for the seat of Goldstein.
+He lost his seat to independent candidate Zoe Daniel in the 2022 Australian federal election but regained it in 2025, defeating Daniel by 175 votes following a partial recount.
+Wilson currently serves as the Shadow Minister for Small Business, Industrial Relations and Employment.

 Before entering politics, Wilson was a policy director at the Institute of Public Affairs (IPA) from 2007 to 2013 and Australia's Human Rights Commissioner from 2014 to 2016.

 Early life

 Wilson was born on 12 March 1980 in Prahran, Victoria.
 He is the second of three children.
 His maternal grandfather immigrated to Australia from Armenia and was a survivor of the Armenian genocide.
 Wilson has been described by the Armenian National Committee of Australia as a "vocal and prominent supporter of Armenian-Australian issues, fiercely advocating for his government's recognition of the Armenian genocide and solidarity with the indigenous Armenian self-determined Republic of Artsakh".

 In his early years, Wilson's parents ran pubs in Richmond and on Little Collins Street.
 Following their divorce he moved to Mount Martha and attended Mount Martha Primary School and The Peninsula School, Mount Eliza.
 At Monash University, Wilson studied fine arts before transferring and completing a Bachelor of Arts (Policy Studies) and a Masters of Diplomacy and Trade (International Trade).
 He was elected President of the Monash University Student Union Caulfield in 2002 and again in 2003.